Chilodes maritimus

-The silky wainscot (Chilodes maritimus) is a moth of the family Noctuidae.
+Chilodes maritimus, the silky wainscot, is a moth of the family Noctuidae.
 It is found in most of Europe including Russia.

 Technical description and variation

 N. maritima Tausch (= sericea Curt., anella Stph.).
 Forewing silky grey: the veins pale grey, the intervals darker, stigmata pale, hardly perceptible; outer line alone represented by a curved row of black vein-dots; hindwing pure white, with traces of an outer row of dark dots; — ab. ulvae Hbn. has the forewing along the centre rufous ochreous, the costa dark grey with the veins pale; the stigmata lined with white; outer line of dots followed by a dark shade and a row of minute dots before termen; hindwing ochreous white, with a grey cellspot and outer row of dots; — in ab. bipunctata Haw. (= nigromaculata Schmidt) (48 e) the two stigmata are deep black, with a small black spot at base of cell; in wismariensis Schmidt a broad black stripe runs longitudinally through the middle of wing from base to termen;— in nigrocostata Stgr. a broad black stripe runs along the costa; — nigristriata Stgr. is more like the typical grey form but with many black streaks running parallel to the veins.
 Larva ochreous with fine dark and light longitudinal lines; bead and thoracic plate brown.
 The wingspan is 29–36 mm.